Skip to main content

 Nama (Sea Grapes)

-Unique seaweed delicacy with small, bubble-like spheres that pop in your mouth.
-Often served as a salad with coconut cream, lime, onions, and chili.
-Fresh, briny flavor reminiscent of the ocean.
-Rich in minerals and vitamins.
-Found at coastal markets and seafood restaurants.
-A true Fijian coastal specialty.
+A seaweed made of tiny bubble-like spheres that pop between your teeth.
+It's usually dressed as a salad with coconut cream, lime, onions, and chili, and tastes clean and briny, like the sea it came from.
+It's full of minerals and vitamins, and you'll find it at coastal markets and seafood restaurants.
+A real coastal specialty.

 Regional Specialties & Local Favorites